laplcebeltrami/dynamicTDA/README.md

-## Topological distance between betworks
+## Wasserstein distance between brain networks

 The package computes the Wassersteind distance between the groups of networks.
 The method is introduced in